numba/numba/docs/source/developer/mission.rst

   Python ecosystem.
 * Those writing more advanced JIT accelerated libraries containing their own domain specific data types etc.
-* Compiler extenders wanting to write and explore new compiler use cases/needing a custom compiler.
+* Compiler engineers who explore new compiler use-cases and/or need a custom compiler.
-* Hardware vendors wanting to extend Numba support to their custom silicon.
+* Hardware vendors looking to extend Numba to provide Python support for their custom silicon or new hardware.

 Project Goals
 -------------